 When purchased online you can collect your pass in Sydney, Melbourne JTB offices.
 You can pickup your pass from us for no extra charge.
 Alternatively you can purchase Japan Rail Pass Exchange Order from JTB Surfers Paradise office or JTB Cairns office.

-This option uses DX Mail.
-Please allow at least two business days.
-There’s a $7.00 charge for this option.
-(Only on Australia)
+This option uses Toll Express Mail.
+Please allow at least 3 business days.
+There’s an $8.00 charge for this option (only in Australia).

 A courier is ideal if you want to be absolutely sure that your JR Pass will arrive on time.
-It costs $20.00 and should arrive by the next business day.
-(Only on Australia).
+It costs $20.00 and should arrive by the next business day (only in Australia).
 Courier requires a signature upon delivery.
 Please provide an address where you will be during normal office hours.
-If unable to sign for a delivery, please select a DX Mail Option or a pick up.
+If unable to sign for a delivery, please select a Toll Express Mail Option or pick up collection.

 In the vast majority of cases the answer is no. You can only reserve seats once you have arrived in Japan and swapped your Exchange Order for the Japan Rail Pass